 Officially, AMD's first generation Ryzen 1000 CPUs support up to DDR4-2666 memory clocks.
 The second generations Ryzen 2000 parts support up to DDR4-2933, and third gen goes up to DDR4-3200.
 It's possible to run memory at higher clockspeeds, but the achievable speed varies by CPU and motherboard.
-Most X570 boards running a Ryzen 3000 CPU can do DDR4-3200 and more with a Ryzen 7 2700X, but I've encountered issues at times with Ryzen 5 CPUs.
-Officially, all Ryzen CPUs at present support a maximum of 64GB (4x16GB) memory.
+Most X570 boards running a Ryzen 3000 CPU can do DDR4-3600, which is generally the sweet spot.
+Officially, all Ryzen CPUs support a maximum of 64GB (4x16GB) memory.

 AMD also has higher performance Ryzen Threadripper CPUs that put two or four 8-core chips inside a single package, providing 12-core, 16-core, 24-core, and 32-core CPUs—with twice as many threads as cores in each case.
-While these can be very fast for professional application workloads, Threadripper CPUs don't work in AM4 motherboards.
-Instead, you'll need a socket TR4 motherboard.
-Rather than looking at Threadripper, however, it would be better to keep an eye on the Ryzen 3000 parts.
-Those will likely arrive in June or July and will feature up to 16-core/32-thread CPUs for socket AM4.
+These can be very fast for professional application workloads, but the earlier models tend to have added latencies that reduce gaming performance.
+Third generation Threadripper CPUs on the other hand have a new socket and should be a no compromise solution, but at a substantially higher price.

 For many users, the difference between any of the current generation AMD and Intel CPUs is negligible.
 All of them can surf the Internet, stream Netflix, run office applications, multitask between all of those, and more.
 The only way to really uncover differences is to run demanding workloads, which we do for our CPU reviews.

 Shift over to games, and differences can become more noticeable.
-With a high-end GPU like an RTX 2080 or RTX 2080 Ti, the fastest Intel CPUs typically lead AMD's best Ryzen parts by 15 percent, and in some games the gap can be as large as 25 percent.
+With a high-end GPU like an RTX 2080 or RTX 2080 Ti, the fastest Intel CPUs typically lead AMD's best Ryzen parts by 5-10 percent, and in some games the gap can be as large as 15 percent.
 The gap shrinks at 1440p and 4K, though, and if you're going with a mainstream build using an RX 5700 XT or RTX 2070 Super, the difference in gaming performance between a 9900K or 3900X is basically just noise.

-Part of the reason AMD CPUs are a bit slower in games is that games don't usually make use of more than four to six CPU cores, so the extra cores on Ryzen CPUs are often idle.
-That may change in the coming years, but the other part of the equation is latency—the time to access and process data.
-AMD's dual-CCX design has higher cache and memory latency than Intel's 6-core and 8-core parts, leading to slightly worse overall performance in latency sensitive workloads like games.
+Part of the reason AMD's earlier Ryzen CPUs are a bit slower in games is that games don't usually make use of more than four to six CPU cores, so the extra cores on Ryzen CPUs are often idle.
+That's beginning to change, but the other part of the equation is latency—the time to access and process data.
+AMD's earlier first and second gen Ryzen parts have higher cache and memory latency than Intel's 6-core and 8-core parts, leading to slightly worse overall performance in latency sensitive workloads like games.
 Incidentally, that same latency problem exists with both Threadripper and Intel's X299 parts: worse latency and worse gaming performance than the i7-8700K.